 Two MC samples are used to account for the acceptance and efficiency correction.
-One simulates only the Breit-Wigner distribution for a pure $\rho^0$ signal and the other includes the effect of the pion-pair continuum.
+One simulates only the Breit-Wigner distribution for a pure ρ^0 signal and the other includes the effect of the pion-pair continuum.
 The full variation of 0.5% on the cross section obtained by using these two samples is considered a systematic uncertainty.

 All the analysis steps are repeated by varying the tracking selection criteria within reasonable values.
 In particular, a test is performed where events with tracks in some parts of the detector, known to have reduced performance, are rejected.
 The full variation of the results amounts to 3% and it is taken as a systematic uncertainty.
-Likewise for the uncertainty when matching track segments in the ITS to their counterparts in the TPC.
+Likewise, the uncertainty when matching track segments in the ITS to their counterparts in the TPC is studied by varying the track selection and investigating the dependence of the matching on the track kinematics and the general event characteristics, in each case comparing the results to those from a detailed simulation of the detector.
 This uncertainty amounts to 4%.

-The matching of the SPD signal in the tracks to SPD trigger signal is studied by comparing its effect in data with that in MC.
+The two pion tracks are matched to signals in the SPD.
+In real data it could be that the SPD has other signals, e.g. from noise or soft electron-positron production.
+The performance of the matching algorithm is checked by comparing the results of applying it in data and in MC, where these extra effects are not present.
 A discrepancy of 2.0% is found and assigned as a systematic uncertainty.
 The uncertainty on the trigger efficiency of TOF is obtained by comparing the acceptance-times-efficiency correction obtained from MC under different assumptions and assigning the full 2.8% difference.

-There is a small discrepancy between data and the MC description of the coordinate of the interaction vertex along the beam line for collisions happening $\pm 10$ cm and more beyond the nominal interaction point.
-The full difference in the cross section when retaining (or not) events beyond $\pm 10$ cm is found to be $\pm 1.5\%$ and assigned as a systematic uncertainty.
+There is a small discrepancy between data and the MC description of the coordinate of the interaction vertex along the beam line for collisions happening ± 10 cm and more beyond the nominal interaction point.
+The full difference in the cross section when retaining (or not) events beyond ± 10 cm is found to be $\pm 1.5\%$ and assigned as a systematic uncertainty.

-The contribution from incoherent production of $\rho^0$ vector mesons for the region $p_T < 0.15$ GeV/c is determined by fitting the corresponding template from STARlight to the transverse momentum distribution in a range from 0.15 to 1.0 GeV/c and extrapolating to the region covered by the measurement.
+The contribution from incoherent production of ρ^0 vector mesons for the region $p_T < 0.15$ GeV/c is determined by fitting the corresponding template from STARlight, accounting for the same-sign contribution taken from data (see Fig. 1), to the transverse momentum distribution in a range from 0.15 to 1.0 GeV/c and extrapolating to the region covered by the measurement.
 The fit is repeated many times varying the fit ranges, within the stated interval, and the bin widths.
-The mean of the results from these fits amounts to 10.2% and it is subtracted from the cross section.
-The standard deviation of all fits is taken as a systematic uncertainty (±2.0%).
-It is worth noting that the contribution from incoherent production varies across different classes.
+An example of such a fit is shown in Fig. 1.
+The contribution from the incoherent production to the yield is given by the mean over the results from these fits; it amounts to 10.2% and it is subtracted from the cross section.
+The standard deviation of all fits is taken as a systematic uncertainty ($\pm 2.0\%$).
+It is worth noting that the contribution from incoherent production varies across different neutron classes.
 As the data sample of events with neutrons at beam rapidities is small, the incoherent contribution is estimated for the full 0nXn+Xn0n+XnXn sample.
-The incoherent background amounts to (6.1±3.0(syst.))% for the 0n0n and (35.8±4.3(syst.))% for the 0nXn+Xn0n+XnXn event classes, respectively.
+The incoherent background amounts to $(6.1\pm3.0(\text{syst.}))\%$ for the 0n0n and $(35.8\pm4.3(\text{syst.}))\%$ for the 0nXn+Xn0n+XnXn event classes, respectively.
 This is taken into account when computing the fractions of the cross section in each class reported below.